Real Talk: Am I The Only One Working Through Trust Issues While Recove – Journaling is Self-Care LLC

 Life doesn’t offer any guarantees either way though.

-Being “too vulnerable” and “too open” about my life has scared me because I’m reminded of times where the things I shared were used against me and they broke me down.
+Being “too vulnerable” and “too open” about my life has scared me because I’m reminded of times when the things I shared were used against me and they broke me down.

 Those people aren’t in my life anymore though.
 And I’m no longer that little girl, teenager, or 20-something.